-- Really 700 Years Old: She states outright in the opening that she's "lived through many ages", and years later, when Brendan is an adult, she looks exactly the same as she did when he was a child.
+- Really 700 Years Old: She states outright in the opening that she's "lived through many ages", and decades later, when Brendan is an adult, she looks exactly the same as she did when he was a child.

 - Super Strength: This petite girl can lift and/or push down statues with ease.